a-tharva/fort/README.md

 ```

 ## Development
-Still working on this project.
+Still working on this project.<br>
-The Erase functionality is currently not provided as it creates some issues, will add that in future.
+The Erase functionality is currently not provided as it creates some issues, will add that in future.<br>
 More functions like displaying * while typing password will be added after I finish some other projects.